b-wall/Write-Off/README.md

 - **Individual project stats:** I would like to add an individual stats page for each project, akin to the overall stats page currently implemented.

 - **Accessiblity:** _Write-Off_ was made with accessibility in mind, but time constraints meant that I could not fully implement complete accessibility across every page.
 I would like to finish the accessibility (including tabbing) in the future.

+- **Optimisation** Things such as minifying CSS, compressing and optimizing images, caching certain items etc.